 - Take great care not to rub your eyes while they heal

 - Avoid wearing contact lenses for about two weeks

 - Wear sunglasses in the days following surgery (protects from exposure)

 - Every patient is given a full packet of post-surgery care information on how to maximize their recovery.
 Guidelines will help optimal results from their blepharoplasty procedure.

 Improvements are immediately noticeable, but final results are not evident until after a few months have passed and all traces of swelling have diminished.
 Scars from the procedure will take 12 to 18 months to fully mature.
 Results are long-lasting, and patients can enjoy their younger, rejuvenated appearance for years to come.

 Take back your appearance today!
 Schedule a consultation with Dr. Cole to get started on a new you.
-We operate within state-of-the-art and fully accredited facilities in Silverdale and Sequim.
+We operate within state-of-the-art and fully accredited facilities in Silverdale.
 Our guarantee is we will provide you with advanced aesthetic procedures backed by a welcoming and qualified medical staff.
-Call us today to learn more about plastic surgery in Seattle offered at Cole Aesthetic Center.
+Call us today to learn more about plastic surgery offered at Cole Aesthetic Center.
 We are available and ready to answer any questions you might have.